hdeljah/Raspbian-SD-Card-Setup/README.md

 <b> Write Image to SD card(create wpa_supplicant.conf + ssh file with text editor on SD boot)<br>
 <blockquote>$ sudo dd bs=2m if=/Raspbian.img of=/dev/rdisk1 conv=sync</blockquote>
 <br>
-Its a good idea to create the supplicant file now so you can connect to wifi without a keyboard and monitor.
-Also, lets go ahead and enable SSH as well.<br><br>
+Its a good idea to create the wpa_supplicant file now so you can connect to wifi without a keyboard and monitor.
+Also, lets go ahead and enable SSH.<br><br>
 <b>Enable all interfaces and extend file system (camera,ssh,vnc,file extension,updates)<br><br>

 <b>Back-Up</b><br>